Passion (emotion): Intrinsic motivation

 Since passion can be a type of motivation in hobbies then assessing intrinsic motivation is appropriate.
 Intrinsic motivation helps define these types of passion.
 Passion naturally helps the needs or desires that motivate a person to some particular action or behavior.
 Certain abilities and hobbies can be developed early and the innate motivation is also something that comes early in life.
-Although someone might know how to engage in a hobby, this doesn't necessarily mean they are motivated to do it.
+Although someone might know how to engage in a hobby, this does not necessarily mean they are motivated to do it.
 Christine Robinson makes the point in her article that, " ...knowledge of your innate motivation can help guide action toward what will be fulfilling."
 Feeling satisfied and fulfilled builds the passion for the hobby to continue a person's happiness.

 Fictional examples

 In Margaret Drabble's The Realms of Gold, the hero flies hundreds of miles to reunite with the heroine, only to miss her by 24 hours – leaving the onlookers "wondering what grand passion could have brought him so far...a quixotic look about him, a look of harassed desperation".
 When the couple do finally reunite, however, the heroine is less than impressed. "'If you ask me, it was a very childish gesture.
 You're not twenty-one now, you know'.
 'No, I know.
 It was my last fling'".

 In Alberto Moravia's 1934, the revolutionary double-agent, faced with the girl he is betraying, "was seized by violent desire...he never took his eyes off my bosom...I believe those two dark spots at the end of my breasts were enough to make him forget tsarism, revolution, political faith, ideology, and betrayal".